NikitaP-95/Operating-Systems/README.md

 The OS controlls many things like Harddrive, Video cars, and anything connected in the ports.
 It does this my telling them how to operate and interact.

+Th operating system manages the Input And Output Operations.
+Handles the inputs and ther functions for example the mouse and keyboard.
+So the OS handles the datat between them and applies it to the monitor.